-Costs £35 per tape, extra copies £3.50 or less.
+Costs £35 per tape for this rare format.
 Discounts for quantity, and excellent quality.

 MII (sometimes incorrectly known as M2 or M11), was introduced in 1986 as Panasonic's answer to Betacam SP.
 MII tape is a metal formulation, and the cassettes come in two sizes, the larger of which is almost identical to VHS, and the smaller is around 3.6 by 5 inches or 9 by 13 cm.
 The format failed badly in the market place, but was used for a short time by a few UK television channels (Thames Television) as well as videographers as a cheaper alternative to Betacam SP.

 Professional MII tapes (large size on left and small size on the right of this picture).

 Just as Betacam SP was an improved version of its predecessor Betacam (itself derived from Betamax), MII was an enhanced of its predecessor, the failed M format (derived from VHS), effectively a case of Beta winning over VHS.
 Technically, MII is at least equal to Betacam SP, but Panasonic lost out to Sony's Betacam SP format which had already gained a strong foothold in the professional market.
 Furthermore the machines had a reputation for being somewhat less robust than their Sony competition, and as a result the format lasted only a few years.
 Tapes may be marked M20S, M60L, M90L.